cyaconi/google-storage/README.md

 --------
 Please read the `RELEASENOTES` file for the details of each release.

-Patch releases do not include breaking changes while releases that bumps the major or minor components of the version string may or may not include breaking changes.
+In general: patch releases will not include breaking changes while releases that bumps the major or minor components of the version string may or may not include breaking changes.

 Author
 ------